UNITED STATES

 Basis of Presentation

-The historical results of the Durable Medical Equipment (DME) business, primarily consisting of HC LLC and its subsidiaries, sold on January 3, 2023 and related activity have been presented in the accompanying unaudited condensed consolidated statements of operations and cash flows for the three months ended September 30, 2022 as discontinued operations.
-Further, the historical segment information was recast to reflect our ongoing business as a single reportable segment and to remove the activity of discontinued operations.
-Unless otherwise specified, disclosures in these condensed consolidated financial statements reflect continuing operations only.
+The historical results of our Durable Medical Equipment (DME) business and related activity have been presented in the accompanying consolidated statements of operations and cash flows for the three months ended September 30, 2023 as discontinued operations.
+Unless otherwise specified, disclosures in these consolidated financial statements reflect continuing operations only.

 Certain prior period amounts have been reclassified to conform to current period presentation.